Biohacking Cognitive Performance: A Systematic Guide to Evidence-Based Brain Optimization

 Movement as the third foundation pillar:

-Movement is the third foundational pillar.
-High-intensity interval training increases BDNF (brain-derived neurotrophic factor), which supports neuroplasticity and memory encoding.
 Even 20 minutes of HIIT three times per week produces measurable cognitive gains.
 The mechanism: HIIT triggers a neurochemical cascade upregulating growth factors in the hippocampus, the brain region critical for memory formation.
-Multi-domain intervention research confirms that combining exercise with other lifestyle improvements produces significantly larger cognitive gains than exercise alone [3].
+Multi-domain intervention research confirms this: in the FINGER trial, Ngandu and colleagues found that combining exercise, diet, cognitive training, and vascular risk monitoring produced significantly larger cognitive gains than any single-domain approach [3].
 Regular resistance training has similar effects plus the added benefit of maintaining executive function as you age.

 Layer 2: Strategic enhancements (high ROI, medium effort)